-Action 1.5 The action of providing technology devises and access as well as platforms for learning was implemented for low income, ELD and foster/homeless youth.
-Metrics from surveys indicated that student engagement increase as a results of this action.
+Action 1.5 The action of providing technical support for devices and access as well as platforms for learning was implemented for lowincome, ELD, and foster/homeless youth.
+Metrics from assessment results and surveys indicated that student engagement and achievement increased as a result of this action.

-Action 1.6 The action of providing technology support for staff, students and families was fully implemented and according to the metrics more use and engagement occurred.
+Action 1.6 The action of providing technical support for staff, students, and families was fully implemented and according to the metrics more use and engagement occurred.

-Action 1.7 The action of providing intervention teachers for students was fully implemented and resulted in 85% of all students increasing on their STAR 360 assessment between the fall and spring testing periods.
+Action 1.7 The action of providing intervention teachers for students was fully implemented and resulted in 85% of all students increasing their STAR 360 assessment results between the fall and spring testing periods.

-Action 1.8 The action of providing a school psychologist and other SEL services was fully implemented and survey results showed a increase in engagement and a decrease in mental health services over time.
+Action 1.8 The action of providing a school psychologist and other SEL services was fully implemented and survey results showed an increase in engagement and a decrease in mental health services over time for students, and other educational partners.

 Action 1.9 The action of providing special education services was fully implemented with around 13% of our total student population in this group.
-Achievement results for low income students in Special Education from the STAR 360 indicated a 10% increase in achievement.

-Action 1.10 The action of providing professional development for all staff was fully implemented and according to survey results had little to no impact due to the model of services of our school.

-Action 1.11 The action of supplemental academic programs for academic support were fully implemented and connected to intervention which showed a increase in student achievement as noted.
+Achievement results for low-income students in Special Education from STAR 360 indicated a 10% increase in achievement.
+Action 1.10 The action of providing professional development for all staff was fully implemented and according to survey results, 100% of the staff found the PD to be successful which had a positive impact on student support and success.
+Action 1.11 The action of supplemental academic programs for academic support was fully implemented and connected to the intervention program which showed an increase in student achievement as noted.

-Action 1.12 The action of English Learner Progress and Achievement Support was fully implemented and according to reclassification initial results, EL students increase in achievement by 20%.
+Action 1.12 The action of English Learner Progress and Achievement Support was fully implemented and according to the reclassification initial results, EL students increase in achievement by 20%.

-Action 1.13 The action of Student study teams and Intervention support was fully implemented and according to metrics 65% of students referred for IEP's were able to be supported through intervention and the SST process.
+Action 1.13 The action of Student study teams and Intervention support was fully implemented and according to metrics 60% of students referred for IEPs were able to be supported through intervention and the SST process.

-Action 1.14 The action of coordination of intervention, assessment analysis and achievement goals was fully implemented and noted metrics indicate an increase in achievement for Low Income, ELD and homeless/foster youth.
+Action 1.14 The action of coordination of intervention, assessment analysis, and achievement goals was fully implemented, and noted metrics indicate an increase in achievement for Low Income, ELD, and homeless/foster youth.

-Action 1.15 The action of a platform to coordination of intervention, assessment analysis and achievement goals was fully implemented and noted metrics indicate an increase in achievement for Low Income, ELD and homeless/foster youth.
+Action 1.15 The action of a platform to coordinate intervention, assessment analysis, and achievement goals were fully implemented and noted metrics indicate an increase in achievement for Low Income, ELD, and homeless/foster youth.

-Action 1.16 The action of coordination of services and supports for students with a 504 was fully implemented and noted metrics indicate an increase in achievement for Low Income, ELD and homeless/foster youth.
+Action 1.16 The action of coordination of services and supports for students with a 504 was fully implemented and noted metrics indicate an increase in achievement for Low Income, ELD, and homeless/foster youth.

-Action 1.17 The action of activities to promote family literacy including access and support by the lending library was not fully implemented due to on-going COVID restrictions.
+Action 1.17 The action of activities to promote family literacy and expanded learning opportunities including access and support by the lending library was fully implemented and survey results indicated an increase in student and community engagement resulting in increased achievement.